From blades to buildings

 Illustration of a multi-storey car park with reused turbine blades.
 Photo: Lloyds arkitektkontor

-This led to the idea of incorporating parts of the blades into the façade of the car park.
+This led to the idea of incorporating parts of the blades into the facade of the new Niels Bohr car park in Lund, Sweden.
+It was inaugurated in 2025 and is the first ‘wind power-built’ car park in Europe.

-The blades will be used to create curtain walls, non-structural walls designed to remain open for safety reasons.
-The architect, Jonas Lloyd, aimed to achieve what is known as “visible sustainability“.
-The goal was to build a structure that clearly shows people that wind turbine blades were used in the façade.
+The blades were used to create curtain walls, non-structural walls designed to remain open for safety reasons.
+The architect, Jonas Lloyd, aimed to achieve what is called “visible sustainability”.
+The aim was to construct a building where it is apparent to people that wind turbine blades were used in the facade.

 More about circularity